-A mammogram is an X-ray examination of the breast.
+A mammogram is an x-ray examination of the breast.
 It is used to diagnose breast disease in women who either have breast problems such as a lump, pain or nipple discharge, as well as for women who have no breast complaints.
 The procedure allows detection of breast cancers, benign tumors and cysts before they can be detected by touch.
 There are two types of mammograms: screening and diagnostic.

-3-D Tomosynthesis is the most up-to-date method of breast cancer screening and diagnosis.
+3D Tomosynthesis, also known as 3D Mammography a is the most up-to-date method of breast cancer screening and diagnosis.
 Just as with a routine mammogram, Breast Tomosynthesis images are obtained with the breast held briefly in compression.
 The rotating exposure lasts for approximately 10 seconds longer than a regular mammography.

 Tomosynthesis is beneficial for baseline mammograms, dense breasts, a history of breast cancer and additional mammography views when appropriate.

 The Women’s Imaging Center at the Medical Sciences Pavilion is excited to be one of the first in the area to provide this service.

 The American Cancer Society recommends the following screening guidelines for early detection of cancer in women who have no symptoms: